binxio/cfn-auth0-provider/docs/Auth0.md

-     `Tenant` - the tenant name of the application `ClientId` - the client id of the application `ClientSecret` - the client secret of the application, if the provider has `read:client_keys` permission.
+     `Tenant` - the tenant name of the application `ClientId` - the client id of the application

 For more information about using Fn::GetAtt, see [Fn::GetAtt](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

-## TODO
-Store Client secret information in the parameter store.